 1. Where and when can I read the story?

 The Ickabog will be published by the UK, US, Italian, German, Spanish, Brazilian, Chinese and Russian publishers on 10th November 2020 and the French publisher on 12th November 2020.
 Local editions will also be published in other countries and languages around the world from November 2020.
 Each local edition of the book will include illustrations by the winners of the competition in that territory.

 2. What age is the story suitable for?

 The story is primarily aimed at nine to eleven year olds.
 It’s a story best read aloud, so if you have someone to read it to you, even better!

 4. What is The Ickabog Illustration Competition?

 5. How can I enter The Ickabog Illustration Competition?

 Each publisher that will be publishing The Ickabog will be running their own competition in their country or countries for children to draw pictures that will then be included in their edition of The Ickabog.
 The competitions in the UK, Ireland, Australia, New Zealand, India, the US, Canada, France, Italy, Germany, Spain, Brazil, China and Russia are now closed.

 You can only enter by going to the publisher’s website – you cannot enter on this website.
-Click here to see if there is a competition running in your country.
-The UK and US competitions are now closed.
+The competition is now closed in the UK, Ireland, Australia, New Zealand, India, the US, Canada, France, Italy, Germany, Spain, Brazil, China and Russia.

 6. When will the Ickabog Illustration Competition open in my country?